mafernando/simple_jwt_demo/README.md

 Simple JWT Demo
 =============

-A simple implementation of JWT with Rails for demo purposes.
+A simple demo implementation of JWT with Rails.

 For a more in depth exploration of this topic, see [here](https://www.sitepoint.com/introduction-to-using-jwt-in-rails/).